Cornices/cornice/docs/source/index.rst

   to it, resulting in a *406 Not Acceptable* with the list of acceptable ones if it can't answer.

+You can also have a complete overview of the builtin validations provided by cornice in :doc:`builtin-features`

 Contribution & Feedback
 -----------------------

 Cornice is a project initiated at Mozilla Services, where we build Web Services for features like Firefox Sync.
+All of what we do is built with open source, and this is one brick of our stack.

-We welcome Contributors and Feedback !
+We welcome Contributors and Feedback!

 - Developers Mailing List: https://mail.mozilla.org/listinfo/services-dev
 - Repository: https://github.com/mozilla-services/cornice